-Matthew Driggs started his law firm with the objective to build a community of caring, understanding, and philanthropy that is centered around the needs of its clientele.
+Matthew Driggs started his law firm with the objective of building a community of care, understanding, and philanthropy centered around the needs of its clientele.
 His polished product resulted in the creation of The Advocates.

-Matthew Driggs graduated from the University of Utah’s law school in Dec. of 1991, and immediately began to practice personal injury law in Jan. of 1992.
-He started a solo practice in Midvale, and in 1995 moved to downtown Salt Lake.
-In 1996, Matt bought a building, which now houses The Advocates.
+Matthew Driggs graduated from the University of Utah’s law school in December of 1991 and immediately began to practice personal injury law in January of the following year.
+He began a solo practice in Midvale and in 1995 moved to downtown Salt Lake.
+In 1996, Matt bought the building which now houses The Advocates.
 Two years later, the partnering attorneys of the Advocates joined forces and became the Driggs, Bills & Day, P.C. personal injury law firm.
 In his collective years with The Advocates, Matt has compensated his clients with over $200 million.

-When Matt isn’t in the office, he spends most of his time with his wife and five children.
+When Matt isn’t fighting for his clients, he spends his time with his wife and five children.
 He is extremely passionate about traveling and self-betterment.
-Matt’s bucket list is packed full of adventure, including traveling to every continent and seeing every Wonder of the World.
+Matt’s bucket list is packed full of adventure, including the goal of traveling to every continent and seeing each Wonder of the World.

 - University of Utah – J.D.
 1991